 A few of our favorite menu items include the following:

-Just one of several varieties of oysters served at Dusty’s, these come slathered in butter and herbs.
+Just one of several varieties of oysters served at Dusty’s Oyster Bar, these come slathered in butter and herbs.
 Served on the half shell, this classic oyster dish never disappoints.

 Bask in the bacon-filled glory of the Dustybaked oysters — a mouthwatering combination of oysters, cheese, onions, and bacon.
 Loaded potato skins can’t hold a candle to the unique flavor combination you’ll find when you try this one-of-a-kind creation.

-Clam chowder isn’t just for residents of New England; at Dusty’s, a special rendition of this classic comfort food is served up in a flaky, crusty bread bowl.
+Clam chowder isn’t just for residents of New England; at Dusty’s Oyster Bar, a special rendition of this classic comfort food is served up in a flaky, crusty bread bowl.

 Key Lime Pie

-Whether you love oysters or would rather eat just about anything else, you can find something appealing on the menu at Dusty’s.
+Whether you love oysters or would rather eat just about anything else, you can find something appealing on the menu at Dusty’s Oyster Bar.
 Don’t be afraid to broaden your horizons with a new dish — you just might be surprised by how much you like a formerly off-limits type of seafood.

--Long waits are common at Dusty’s, as locals and tourists alike flock to this Panama City Beach staple during dinnertime.
+-Long waits are common at Dusty’s Oyster Bar, as locals and tourists alike flock to this Panama City Beach staple during dinnertime.
 Arrive as early as your appetite will allow, but be prepared to spend your wait outside in the sun.
-Chairs are mercifully available to make your wait a little more comfortable.
+Chairs are mercifully available to make you wait a little more comfortably.